 Inspired by the Tour of Flanders

-The Cheshire Cobbled Classic is an extremely tough 100-mile (160 km) event inspired by the Tour of Flanders – the Belgian one-day Classic.
+The Lapierre Cheshire Cobbled Classic is inspired by the Tour of Flanders – the Belgian one-day Classic.
 It features twelve cobbled sectors, including five cobbled climbs that exceed 20% in gradient.
-The most notable of these is the frighteningly- steep Corkscrew, a twisting, snaking cobbled road whose 45% maximum gradient makes it the steepest climb in the country.
+The most notable of these is the frighteningly-steep Corkscrew, a twisting, snaking cobbled road whose 45% maximum gradient makes it the steepest climb in the country.
 Much of the course is located within the Peak District National Park, starting in the beautiful Lyme Park (National Trust).
 The route contains over 3000m of climbing, and the event builds to a climax with a rapid succession of cobbled climbs, including the iconic Swiss Hill, a 25% cobbled climb used by Team Sky to prepare specifically for the Tour of Flanders.
-The Cheshire Cobbled Classic is the most difficult event of its kind in the UK.
+The profile of Swiss Hill can be viewed here.